 This doesn’t refer to students enrolled on online university courses like MOOCs but rather online one on one tutoring, offering French tutorials, German tutorials, geography tutorials, biology tutorials, history tutorials, the humanities and science courses.
 Whatever the subject you teach, you can teach it online as a private tutor!

-Before you start, you need to know which tools you’ll need:
+Before you start, you need to know which tools you’ll need to give online lessons:

 - A computer: Make sure that you have a good desktop PC or laptop which is powerful enough to be able to maintain a connection with your student as well as running other programs such as Microsoft Word or any other software you might find useful in your lessons.